deepsquare-io/grid/docs/docs/05-deploy-deepsquare/02-getting-started/part-2.md

 --------------------------------------------------------------------------
 ```

-This is because we did not set the OpenMPI workflow.
-The `mlx*` are [Mellanox devices](https://www.nvidia.com/en-us/networking/) and prefer the [Unified Communication X (UCX)](https://openucx.org) point-to-point messaging layer (pml).
+This is because we did not optimize the OpenMPI parameters.
+The `mlx*` devices are [Mellanox devices](https://www.nvidia.com/en-us/networking/) and prefer the [Unified Communication X (UCX)](https://openucx.org) point-to-point messaging layer (pml).
 We recommend this [tech talk](https://www.youtube.com/watch?v=C4XfxUoSYQs) for a better understanding.
-Anyway, to tune OpenMPI, you can use environment variables like this:
+To tune OpenMPI, you can use environment variables like this:

 ```json title="Workflow"
 {